Virginia Divorce in General

 Unlike some other states, there is no such thing as a “legal separation” that can be granted by a Virginia court.
 Spouses contemplating divorce in Virginia can, however, enter into a contract with one another which is commonly referred to as a separation agreement or property settlement agreement (“PSA”).
 This is a legally binding contract between spouses and can be entered into prior to separation or subsequent to separation and gives divorcing spouses the ability to determine issues such as division of property themselves.

 Having a property settlement agreement in place provides an additional benefit to spouses who do not have minor children: it decreases the “living separate and apart” waiting period required before legally being able to file for divorce from one year to six months pursuant to Virginia law.

 Although as a divorce and family law attorney I generally encourage parties to settle their differences among themselves rather than resorting to litigation, it should always be kept in mind that every situation is different.
 You should also make sure you know what you are agreeing to before you sign anything your spouse presents to you.
 I highly recommend and encourage each party meet with an experienced Virginia attorney who can review any agreement presented to them by their spouse before signing.
-If you are seeking a dedicated Virginia lawyer to draft or review a property settlement agreement on your behalf, please don’t hesitate to call my office to schedule a free consultation.
+If you are seeking a dedicated Virginia lawyer in Richmond, Henrico, Hanover, or surrounding counties to draft or review a property settlement agreement on your behalf, please don’t hesitate to call my office to schedule a consultation.

 Uncontested Divorce or No-Fault Divorce